btnet/WillMcAfeeEatHisOwnDick/README.md

 `percDiff = ((currRate-goalRate)/goalRate)*100`

-Additionally we can calculate the price goalPrice parity with the following:
+Additionally we can calculate the goal price parity with the following:

 `parPrice = 10^(goalRate * (e/365)) * p`